nus-cs2103-AY2021S2/ip/docs/README.md

 ### Deletes a task: `delete`

-Deletes a task using its task index in list.
+Deletes a task using its task index in the list.

 Note: TASK_INDEX starts from 1.

 Format: `delete TASK_INDEX`

-Assume that we still have 4 task,
+Assume that we still have 4 tasks,
 <br>`delete3`: will remove the third task on the list

 ![Ui](./Images/deleteTask.png)

 ### Marks a task as done: `done`

-Marks the given task as completed which adds a tick beside the task when list command is executed.
+Marks the given task as completed which adds a tick beside the task.

 Note: All tasks added are uncompleted by default and TASK_INDEX starts from 1.